COVID-19 Guidance for Places of Worship

 - Lines or cues for entrance and exit must be marked or monitored for maintaining a distance of 6 feet between people.

 - Instruct all congregants, staff and volunteers that the strict 6’ physical distancing protocol applies to everyone aside from family groups, both indoors and outdoors.
 As above, speakers and singers will require additional distance while speaking or singing without face coverings.

 - As much as possible, move “meet and greet” times before and after services outdoors.
 Because of the indoor face covering requirement, refreshments should be offered outdoors only.

 - Instruct people to refrain from any physical contact with each other outside of family groups—no hand shaking, touching, embracing, or reverencing of hands/rings of clergy.

-- Aside from congregant family groups, seating in the sanctuary must follow strict physical distancing protocols with 6 feet between individuals.
+- Aside from congregant family groups, seating in the sanctuary must follow strict physical distancing protocols with 6’ between individuals.

 - Eliminate or alter the use of items that are traditionally touched or handled by many different people.
 Examples are offering plates, the Torah (touch only by the bearer), holy water stations, shared prayer and song books, and the common cup (chalice) for Holy Communion.

-- Refrain from having people come forward to a common altar rail for Holy Communion, blessing, altar call, etc.
+- If possible, refrain from having people come forward to a common altar rail for Holy Communion, blessing, altar call, etc.